 After a good Mexican dinner at Plaza de Coyoacán, we take an Uber to the crazy Plaza Garibaldi which is packed with mariachi bands.
 Here you can hire a mariachi band to play a song or several.
 It all started at Tenampa Salon, a small bar and cantina on Plaza Garibaldi.
 This is the place where the first mariachi groups played their music.

-Unfortunately, the queue to get in is just to long so we decide to go to a mariachi bar across, and here I am in for a surreal and uplifting experience.
-A guy is preforming his mariachi songs, and everyone, I mean everyone, is just singing, almost screaming along.
-The energy in this room is magic and I somehow wished I knew the lyrics so I could scream along as well.
+Unfortunately, the queue to get in is just to long so we decide to go to a mariachi bar across, and here I’m in for a surreal and uplifting experience.
+A guy is preforming his mariachi songs and everyone, I mean everyone, is just singing, almost screaming along.
+The energy in the room is magic and I somehow wished I knew the lyrics so I could scream along as well.
 I love how this place makes me aware of the cultural differences.
 You would never see this in Denmark.
-People would be too afraid, too afraid of making a fool out of themselves but here it is just the opposite, and I love it!
+People would be too afraid, too afraid of making a fool out of themselves but here it’s just the opposite, and I love it!

 The Maya Ruins of Teotihuacán

 After a crazy mariachi night the day before, we decide to do a day tour to the famous Mayan ruins of Teotihuacán which is placed approximately an hour away from Mexico City.
-The ruins here are impressing with all the beautiful temples and the big avenue but the amount of visitors is just too much, so after climbing the moon temple, we decide to call it for the day.
+The ruins are impressing with beautiful temples and a big avenue but the amount of visitors is just too much, so after climbing the moon temple, we decide to call it for the day.
 And to be honest, I kind of already had my dose of Mayan ruins.